-It is an x-ray procedure to look at a part of your liver called the bile ducts.
-A small needle is placed through your skin on your right side.
+Is an x-ray procedure to look at a part of your liver called the bile ducts.
+A small needle is placed through your skin.
 The needle is moved into your liver.
 It is replaced by a soft tube called a catheter.
 The doctor uses x-ray dye (contrast) to see the bile ducts when placing the tube.

 If you have a blockage of your bile ducts, it can show where and how severe the blockage is, and what caused it.